 - PHI Was Sent to the Wrong Recipient

 This refers to situations where a covered organization or business associate has faith that the unauthorized person or organization who mistakenly receives PHI would not have been able to retain the information.

 An example of this is when a physician refers a patient to a specialist and emails the patient’s details to the wrong specialist within the same hospital.
 If the unauthorized recipient confirms that the patient’s info went straight to junk and then deleted, then that potential breach may be considered averted.

 Ultimately, HIPAA violations may still occur for various reasons, due to staff’s lack of knowledge or simply because some people aren’t aware that they’re committing a violation.
 Here are examples of unintentional HIPAA violations where the lack of guidelines on patient data protection and workplace etiquette could prove detrimental.

 Posting on Social Media

-Healthcare providers operate within an environment that places utmost importance on data privacy.
-This is why those who post seemingly innocuous thoughts about their job on social media may be penalized (including the healthcare practice they work for) without them knowing that they’re violating HIPAA rules.
+Healthcare providers operate within an environment that places importance on data privacy.
+This is why those who post seemingly harmless thoughts about their job on social media may be penalized (including the healthcare practice they work for) without them knowing that they’re violating HIPAA rules.
 For example, a nurse sharing an anecdote about an unnamed patient on Facebook or other social media platforms may be considered a breach of patient privacy.

 Denying Access to Medical Records